The NHS and care workers who have died during the coronavirus pandemic

 Foreign Secretary Dominic Raab, deputising for Boris Johnson at Prime Minister’s Questions on Wednesday, said 108 NHS and social care workers are known to have died from coronavirus.

-This chronological list is of people who were working in roles shortly before their deaths where they were likely to come into contact with patients.
-Other deaths are yet to be confirmed.
+This chronological list contains people who were working in roles shortly before their deaths where they were likely to come into contact with patients.

+It is likely to be still lower than the true number of workers who have died, as the names of some victims will not yet be in the public domain.

 Julius Sana, healthcare support worker